-NMJC offers a wide variety of federal, state, and institutional scholarships.
+NMJC offers a wide variety of state and institutional scholarships.
 Scholarships are awards that do not require repayment.
-Recipient selection criteria could include academic achievement, financial need, chosen major, or participation in athletics and extra-curricular activities.
-Scholarship donors may include the college itself, the NMJC Foundation, corporations, non-profit organizations, and professional organizations.
+Recipient selection criteria could include academic achievement, financial need, chosen major, or participation in athletics and extracurricular activities.
+Scholarship donors may include the college itself, the NMJC Foundation, the state, corporations, non-profit organizations, and professional organizations.
 Award amounts vary with each individual scholarship.
 For more information concerning specific scholarships, contact the Financial Aid Office.

 - NMJC Foundation offers a variety of scholarships.
-The application and complete listing is available on the main website, www.nmjc.edu. - New Mexico Legislative Lottery Scholarship is available to New Mexico resident students who enroll full-time in an eligible state-funded

-- institution within 16 months following their high school graduation or certificate date of their high school equivalency (GED or HiSET).
+The application and complete listing is available on the main website www.nmic.edu. - New Mexico Legislative Lottery Scholarship is available to New Mexico resident students who enroll full-time in an eligible state-funded institution within 16 months following their high school graduation or certificate date of their high school equivalency (GED or HiSET).
 Students must meet eligibility requirements during their qualifying first semester.
 The scholarship will be awarded in the second semester and following semesters, for a total of three semesters at New Mexico Junior College.
 Eligibility requirements must be maintained to receive the scholarship.
 Students who maintain their eligibility for this scholarship and transfer to a four-year eligible institution may receive the scholarship for another four semesters. - New Mexico 3% Scholarship Program (also referred to as the NMJC Honors/Bridge Scholarship) is available to incoming freshman students who are New Mexico residents.
-It may provide a tuition waiver for eligible students. - Opportunity Scholarship is available to students who are NM residents enrolled in a 2-year or qualifying certificate program.
+It may provide a tuition waiver for eligible students during their qualifying semester for NM Legislative Lottery Scholarship.

+- Opportunity Scholarship is available to students who are NM residents who meet the eligibility requirements.
 Funds when combined with other state grants/scholarships cannot exceed tuition and fees. - Teacher Preparation Affordability Scholarship is available to students who are NM residents enrolled in a teacher preparation program that leads to an educational credential to be licensed as a teacher by the public education department.
-Student must demonstrate need. - Vietnam Veteran's Scholarship is available to students who were honorable discharged from the armed forces and were awarded the Vietnam campaign medal for services.
-Eligible students must be a New Mexico resident at the original time of entry into the armed forces, or have lived in New Mexico for 10 years or more; and be enrolled at least half-time.
-Applicants must be certified by the New Mexico Department of Veteran's Services (NMDVS) State Approving Agency. - Wartime Scholarship is available to students who are NM residents and military war veterans.
-Eligible students must provide a certified copy of their DD Form 214, Certificate of Release or Discharge from Active Duty, showing combat campaign or service medal and an honorable discharge.
+Student must demonstrate need. - Athletic scholarships are offered through the athletic program.